 There are many ways to scaffold the student's digital literacy learning experience through their program.
 Suggestions regarding what to embed next are listed on the page for each Cred.
 Often more than one Cred is listed, and a preferred order of progression indicated where appropriate.
 For each Cred listed on this guide look for the 'What Cred should I Embed next?' information.

-For more information and to discuss the content of a Cred course, contact the Library.
+For more information and to discuss the content of a Cred course, contact the Library Creds team.
 If you are planning on embedding a Library assessed Cred, contact your college Learning and Teaching team at the addresses below and the Library Creds team to discuss how and when you plan to use this in your course.
 This will facilitate smoother and timely marking and feedback on assessments.
 Further information is available on the Teaching with Credentials page.